bgoldman/todo-backend-restify/api-blueprint.md

 **Returns**

-A list of Todo items in the order they were created.
+A list of Todo objects in the order they were created.

++ Request Success (application/json)

 + Response 200 (application/json; charset=utf-8)